 - The Compute Slopes dialog box will be displayed.

-The following sections describe how to interact with the above dialog box.
+The following sections describe how to use the Compute Slopes command and interact with the above dialog box.

 This section includes a table that lists all the subbasins contained within the current scenario.

 This section is used to manually select subbasins from the Map View.
 If a subbasin is already selected on the Map View prior to running this command, the same subbasin will be shown selected within the table.

 Alternatively, click the [Pick] button to interactively select subbasins from the Map View.
 Clicking on the [Pick] button will cause the dialog box to temporarily disappear, allowing the user to select HEC-HMS subbasins from the Map View.
 Upon returning to the Compute Slopes dialog box, the total number of selected subbasins will be displayed in the Total selected entry.